Adobe-Marketing-Cloud/reactor-user-docs/getting-started-1/implement-solutions/add-adobe-analytics.md

 ### Add Function Code for the Plug-in

 The function code calls two plug-ins, but one of them is built into the AppMeasurement library, so you do not need to add the function to call that one.
 However, for the second one, you need to add the function code.
-This function is called getValOnce\(\).
+This function is called `getValOnce(\)`.

 The purpose of this plug-in is to keep values from being falsely duplicated in the code when a visitor refreshes a page or uses the browser's back button to go back to a page where a value was set.
 This tutorial uses it to keep the clickthrough event from being duplicated.

-The code for this plug-in is available in the [Analytics Documentation](https://marketing.adobe.com/resources/help/en_US/sc/implement/getValOnce.html) , but it is included here for your ease of copy/paste.
+The code for this plug-in is available in the [Analytics Documentation](https://marketing.adobe.com/resources/help/en_US/sc/implement/getValOnce.html), but it is included here for your ease of copy/paste.

 1. Copy the following code